-Introduction: In 1992-1993, Eugene Fama and Kenneth French published several academic papers that provided investing ideas that expanded on the classic Capital Asset Pricing Model (CAPM).
-They showed that over long periods of time, 90% of returns from diversified portfolios can be explained by 1) beta (the essential CAPM factor explaining excess portfolio returns over market returns), 2) valuation and 3) size.
+In 1992-1993, Eugene Fama and Kenneth French published several academic papers that provided investing ideas that expanded on the classic Capital Asset Pricing Model (CAPM).
+They showed that over long periods, 90% of returns from diversified portfolios could be explained by 1) beta (the overall stock market return, adjusted for correlation and volatility), 2) valuation, and 3) size.

 We recognize that no model is infallible and believe that human behavior is impossible to quantify.
-However, the Fama-French findings are extremely useful variables to use for screening potential investment candidates to include in a diversified portfolio.
-Below are the three value factors we consider in our investment decision framework.
+However, the Fama-French findings are instrumental variables for screening potential investment candidates to include in a diversified portfolio.
+Below are some of the value factors we consider in our investment decision framework.

 Price-to-Cash Flow (P/CF) ratio: The P/CF ratio is the ratio of a company’s market value to its operating cash flow per share.
 Operating cash flow (OCF), as the name implies, is the cash a company earns from its normal business operations.
 One standard definition: OCF = EBIT (Earnings Before Interest & Taxes) + Depreciation – Taxes.
 OCF is a good measure of the strength of a company.
-In theory, companies with a lower P/CF will tend to perform better than those with a higher P/CF as tghe market ultimately will recognize the company’s underlying strength.
+In theory, companies with a lower P/CF will tend to perform better than those with a higher P/CF as the market ultimately will recognize the company’s underlying strength.
 We prefer to invest in companies with consistent cash flow and solid cash flow margins.
 Growth companies frequently are relatively young and unestablished.
-As a result they may have little to no stable operating cash flow and correspondingly exhibit high P/CF multiples.
-(Note: The French Fama dataset utilizes Cash Flow-to-Price, which is the inverse of the traditional Price-to-Cash Flow but the same analysis holds)
+As a result, they may have little to no stable operating cash flow and correspondingly exhibit high P/CF multiples.